ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 The script also calls [genMetrics.py](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/2e0de4384ca207593c80aa297064f62187b0c666/flow/util/genMetrics.py) to collect the metrics JSON file.

 User-settable coefficient values (`C_power`, `C_perform`, `C_area`) of three objectives to set the direction of tuning are written in each script.
-Each coefficient is expressed as a global variable at the top of each script.  (coeffPerform=`C_perform`, coeffPower=`C_power` and coeffArea=`C_area`)
+Each coefficient is expressed as a global variable at the top of each script (coeffPerform=`C_perform`, coeffPower=`C_power` and coeffArea=`C_area`).
-Efforts to optimize according to the ratio of the coefficient become proportional.
+Efforts to optimize each of the objectives are proportional to the specified coefficients.

 ### `config_preset`

-This directory contains a set of pre-defined input parameter config files.
+This directory contains a set of predefined input parameter config files.
 Each config file defines a set of tunable tool parameters, described as JSON objects.
 Here's an example of the config file ([config_fmax_asap7-gcd.json](./config_preset/config_fmax_asap7-gcd.json)).